Lilli-K2/ActiveMouse-SFB1315/README.md

   <span style="display: inline-block; width: 60%;">
     <strong>ActiveMouse</strong>
     <br>
-   This is the installation guide to setup deeplabcutlive gui with ActiveMouse
+   This guide aims to help you install and use the recquired softwares with ease.
   </span>
 </p>